fhe-benchmarking/fetch-by-similarity/README.md

 Fetch-by-cosine-similarity workload of the FHE benchmarking suite of [HomomorphicEncrypption.org].

-Submitters need to clone/fork this reposiroty, then replace the content of the `submission` subdirectory by their own implementation.
+Submitters need to clone/fork this repository, then replace the content of the `submission` subdirectory by their own implementation.
 They also may need to changes or replace the script `scripts/build_task.sh` to account for dependencies and build environment for their submission.